geodynamics/pylith/docs/user/examples/strikeslip-2d/step04-varslip.md

 We set the x and y displacement to zero on the +x and -x boundaries and prescribe left-lateral slip that varies along strike.
 :::

-We increase the basis order of the solution subfields to 2 to better resolve the spatial variation in slip.
 We also add output of the solution at fake GNSS stations given in the file `gnss_stations.txt`.
 You can use the Python script `generate_gnssstations.py` to generate a different random set of stations; the default parameters will generate the provided `gnss_stations.txt` file.